kat3samsin/portfolio/src/content/about/index.md

   - 🎧
   - ☕️
   - ⌨️
-summary: '.
-I like all things beautiful.
+summary: 'I like all things beautiful.
 I enjoy recording memories by journalling.
 I love the smell of books, listening to lossless music, trading stock and crypto, building mech keybs, and making damn good coffee!'
 ---

 My interest in coding sparked in high school where I learned to create random shapes using Turbo Pascal.
 I took CS at Mapua University back in 2002 and graduated in 2005, shortly after I had my first job as a Java Developer.